International Baccalaureate Philosophy

 The assessed curriculum provides appropriate forms of assessment and benchmarking to make informed, data-driven instructional decisions that are engaging, challenging and significant within the framework for international education.

-Inquiry comes from an interest and curiosity about the world.
+interest and curiosity about the world.
 The integrated IB curriculum encourages children to actively engage in their learning by questioning, exploring, practicing, manipulating, and responding while moving to a new, deeper level of understanding.

 Students apply their learning through service to others in their school, community, and world.
 In addition, while receiving support to continue developing their home language, all IB students are instructed in an additional language different from their home language in order to deepen their awareness of, and appreciation for, other cultures.
 At Pulaski all students deepen their international-mindedness by learning Spanish as a second language.
 Spanish instruction is part of the curriculum beginning in kindergarten and continuing through eighth grade.
 (Adapted from www.ibo.org)

-The IB-PYP Attitudes are a vital focus in the development of positive attitudes towards people, the environment, and learning.
+towards people, the environment, and learning.
 These are the day to day attitudes we use: appreciation, commitment, confidence, cooperation, creativity, curiosity, empathy, enthusiasm, independence, integrity, respect, and tolerance.
 These IB-PYP Attitudes are meant to be an explicit part of daily learning, modeled by both students and staff.
 These are woven into daily school life— the classroom, the cafeteria, at recess, etc. Students also reflect on the attitudes during learning experiences and assessments.
 When reinforced at home, these attitudes become second nature for children.